brass-raven/second-brain/vault/View/Documentation/Folders Class.md

 > [!note]- Properties
 > - `class`: [[View/Documentation/Metadata#Class Property|Class property documentation]].
 > - `from`: [[View/Documentation/Metadata#From Property|From property documentation]].
-> - `ratingsDme`: Number user's rating of the media the note is for from 0-100.
+> - `rating`: Number user's rating of the media the note is for from 0-100.
 This property sometimes gets excluded from classes, but it is kept more often than not.

 ### BaseOmdb